EhsanZB/JavaScript-notes/11-Arrays/notes.md

 ```js
 // way#1
 var myArray4  = new Array(); // this is same as array literal of []

 // way#2
 var myArray5 = new Array(3); // 'pre-allocate' elements for this array (note that such elements and their respective indexes are not even defined!)

 // way#3
 var myArray6 = new Array(1,2,"3"); // in this way the constructor arguments become the elements of the array
 ```

-* note that the 'length' property which is the number of elements of an array is 'writable' --> is setter and getter
+* note that the 'length' property which is the number of elements of an array is 'writable' : is `setter` and `getter`

 ```js
 var testArray = ['A','B','C','D','E'];
 console.log(testArray.length); // 5 elements

 console.log(testArray[2]); // C
 console.log(testArray[3]); // D

 testArray.length = 3;

 // here at this point the length is set to 2 elements only so the rest elements (which are located at greater index number) are deleted
 console.log(testArray.length); // 3
 console.log(testArray[2]); // C